pwtail/readme/README.md

 **What does it look like**

-It look looks like a regular synchronous code, that's why I say it's programming in the gevent style.
-However, we don't do any monkeypatching, instead, your code should support the async I/O itself.
+It looks like a regular synchronous code, that's why I say it's programming in the gevent style.
+However, we don't do any monkeypatching.
+Instead, our code should add support for the async I/O.

 Here is an example, it is a working [code](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend/blob/main/kitchen/views.py#L20), you can run it yourself.